 What Routers Will Work and Why?

 So what routers will work?
-The most economical router we suggest is the 1841 series router.
-These routers will support the 12.4 Advanced IP Services feature set which supports zone-based firewalls and IPS.
+You will need a ISR (Integrated Services Router) model router.
+The most economical choice is the 1841 or the 2801 routers.
+These routers will support the 15.1 Advanced IP Services feature set which supports zone-based firewalls and IPS.
 They also support CCP which is the key.
 You are also going to want to make sure they have 256MB DRAM and 64MB Flash so you can run the proper IOS and CCP.
 Otherwise you will find out that you canít run both as you donít have enough memory.
 So it looks like we have a winner!

 What About Switches for my CCNA Security Lab?

 Finally from a switch perspective the 2950 switches are the way to go for most people.
 The 2960 switches are what are suggested by Cisco, but the 2950 covers all the test concepts and commands except the Dynamic ARP Inspection feature is missing.
 We include a standard 2950 in our kits which you can upgrade to an enhanced 2950 or just exactly match the Cisco topology with a 2960.
 It is all up to you and your budget.

 What About ASA(Adaptive Security Devices) Like the ASA 5505?